Summer Institute : Policies

 Payments may be made by personal check, bank check, money order, American Express, MasterCard or VISA.
 Please make all checks and money orders payable to The University of the Arts.

 Balances paid after June 20, 2014 will not be accepted in the form of personal check and will incur a $60 late payment fee.
 Returned checks will incur a $50 fee.

 Automatic Student Withdrawal

-Students with outstanding balances will be automatically withdrawn from the program on July 2, 2013.
-Students with outstanding balances on July 2 will lose their place in the academic program and the residence halls.
+Students with outstanding balances will be automatically withdrawn from the program on July 1, 2014.
 Nonrefundable fees will be retained.

 Pre-College Summer Institute welcomes international students who are between the ages of 16-19 and demonstrate the grade-level equivalency of a rising junior or senior in high school to apply to our residential programs.
 We cannot accommodate international students in our One -Week Commuter Intensives.
 A TOEFL score is required of any international student whose primary language is not English.
 Pre-College Programs will not admit students who receive a TOEFL score of less than 550.
 International students who need assistance obtaining a visa should contact Pre-College Programs before sending any materials.

 An additional fee of $250 is added for all international students at the time of registration.